Radimir Čačić

-Radimir Čačić ([râdimiːr tʃâtʃitɕ]; born 11 May 1949) is a Croatian politician and businessman who has been President of the People's Party – Reformists (NS-R) since the party's formation in 2014, as well as Prefect of Varaždin County since 2017.
+Radimir Čačić ([râdimiːr tʃâtʃitɕ]; born 11 May 1949) is a Croatian politician and businessman who has been President of the People's Party – Reformists (NS-R) since the party's formation in 2014, as well as Prefect of Varaždin County from 2017 to 2021.

 Čačić previously served as President of the Croatian People's Party (HNS) between 1995 and 2000.
 Following the 2000 Croatian parliamentary election, he became part of the first cabinet of Ivica Račan where he notably spearheaded the construction of motorways.

 He was elected president of the HNS again in 2008.
 Following the 2011 parliamentary election, as the leader of the second-largest party in the four-party Kukuriku coalition alliance, Čačić became Deputy Prime Minister, as well as Minister of Economy, in the cabinet of Zoran Milanović.

 After causing a car crash that resulted in two fatalities, a Hungarian court sentenced him to 22 months in prison in November 2012.
 He resigned from his government post, and was ejected from the HNS in 2013.
 After serving his prison sentence, Čačić returned to politics with a new political party, the People's Party – Reformists.
 In 2017 he was elected the prefect of Varaždin County for the second time.